firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/ingesting-semi-structured-data.md

 We need to take the JSON keys of the sub-object `user_agent`, along with their corresponding values, and reshape them as two coordinated arrays.

-We can use the functions [JSON_EXTRACT_KEYS](../sql-reference/functions-reference/json-extract-keys.md) and [JSON_EXTRACT_VALUES](../sql-reference/functions-reference/json-extract-values.md) to achieve this.
+We can use the functions [JSON_EXTRACT_KEYS](../../sql_reference/functions-reference/JSON/json-extract-keys.md) and [JSON_EXTRACT_VALUES](../../sql_reference/functions-reference/JSON/json-extract-values.md) to achieve this.

 `JSON_EXTRACT_KEYS` returns the keys under the sub-object indicated by the JSON pointer. `JSON_EXTRACT_VALUES` returns the values of this sub-object *as strings*.
 That means that if a key contains an arbitrarily nested sub-object, the whole object is returned as a single `TEXT` element in the resulting array.

 ### Putting it all together

-The following statement takes the raw JSON input and uses `INSERT INTO` to load the results into the table `visits`.
-The result is provided as an illustration, since an `INSERT INTO ...` returns only the number of affected rows.
+The following statement takes the raw JSON input and uses `INSERT` to load the results into the table `visits`.
+The result is provided as an illustration, since an `INSERT` returns only the number of affected rows.

 ```sql
 INSERT INTO